By focusing on the most predictive leading indicators, sales can improve productivity.

 Establishing productivity baselines to use as a future point of comparison

-Periodically determining whether the current tier 3 metrics remain the best leading indicators
+Periodically determining whether the current Tier 3 metrics remain the best leading indicators

-Using tier 3 metrics as a basis to coach sellers, based on their performance outcomes in tier 2 metrics
+Using Tier 3 metrics as a basis to coach sellers, based on their performance outcomes in Tier 2 metrics

 Sales performance metrics shouldn’t stay the same over time.
 As business conditions shift and new challenges emerge, the connection between seller behaviors and outcomes also changes.
-That’s why improving productivity isn’t a one-time fix, it’s a continuous process.
+That’s why improving productivity isn’t a one-time fix — it’s a continuous process.
 To stay ahead, work with your CSO to build an adaptive strategy that evolves with the business.

 Help the team by: